Kernix13/WriterAssist/contributing.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owner of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+We have a code of conduct that you are expected to folllow.

 ## Pull Request Process